MathiasSchindler/monacc/kernel/status.md

 - Exceptions: minimal handlers for #UD/#DF/#GP/#PF dump state to serial and halt
 - Deterministic termination: `isa-debug-exit` on port `0xF4`

+Process model (current bring-up design):

+- **Single shared address space (identity mapping)**: virtual == physical
+- **ET_EXEC userland** loads at fixed addresses (typically `0x400000`)
+- **Multi-process without per-process page tables** is implemented by snapshot/restore:
+	- user image region `[img_base, img_end)` copied to/from a per-process backup on each context switch
+	- user stack region copied to/from a per-process backup on each context switch

+This is a deliberate temporary design to get real userland running before introducing per-process page tables or CoW.

 Filesystem / userland loading:

 - Initramfs: Multiboot2 module containing an uncompressed CPIO `newc` archive